Statement of Function & Curriculum Offer

 Our Curriculum Offer:

-In each of our Centres we offer a curriculum that maximises each young person’s educational potential and life chances so that they are able to re-engage in mainstream education or in other more suitable alternative education provision, including; vocational placements, further academic study, training or special education.
+We offer a curriculum that maximises each young person’s educational potential and life chances so that they are able to re-engage in mainstream education or in other more suitable alternative education provision, including; vocational placements, further academic study, training or special education.

-In order to achieve this we offer individualised education programmes; these programmes focus on achieving qualifications in mathematics, English language and Information Technology.
+In order to achieve this we offer individualised education programmes; these programmes focus on achieving qualifications in mathematics, English language, Science and Information Technology.
 In addition our students are able to gain a broad range of vocational qualifications as, academic qualifications are offered at both GCSE and Functional Skills levels.
 We also provide study support for those students who are referred to the LPS towards the end of year 11.
 Our KS3 students have access to a broad range of sporting and recreational programmes delivered as part of their education timetable, while our KS4 students are able to select a range of sports based courses delivered via our network of vocational providers.

 We assess all of our students on entry to determine their academic levels and preferred learning style[s] and we use this information to determine the most suitable educational package for each of them.
 At KS4; GCSE and Functional Skills qualifications are offered alongside vocational qualifications and at KS3; a combination of National Curriculum and Functional Skills programmes are taught.